vitran96/evershop-docs/docs/development/theme/view-system.md

 The `productEdit` is a admin panel page used to edit a product.
 The `categoryView` and `productView` are store front pages.

 :::info
 `productEdit`, `categoryView` and `productView` are route Id of the corresponding pages.
 The detail of the route(HTTP method, path) is defined in the `route.json` file.
-Check [this document](./routing-system) for more information.
+Check [this document](../knowledge-base/routing-system) for more information.
 :::

 The `index.js` file is a middleware function that will be called when the page is requested.
-You can add how many middleware functions you want to the page folder.
+You can add however many middleware functions you want to the page folder.
 The middleware functions will be executed in the order they are defined.
-Check [this document](./middleware-system) for more information.
+Check [this document](../knowledge-base/middleware-system) for more information.

 To distinguish between a component and a middleware, the component file name must start with a capital letter.
 For example, `General.js` is a component and the middleware file name muse start with a lower case. `index.js` is a middleware.

 :::warning
-Each of master component must be provided as a default export.
+Every of master component must be provided as a default export.
 :::

 ### Shared master components